Portofino what to visit: 5 THINGS TO SEE ABSOLUTELY

 3️⃣ The Portofino Lighthouse

-The Portofino lighthouse has been active since 1910 and is located at a height of 40 meters up on the sea.
+Portofino what to visit.
+The Lighthouse has been active since 1910 and is 40 meters up on the sea.

-With a range of 16 nautical miles, Portofino lighthouse, is still today a fundamental guide for sailors.
+With a range of 16 nautical miles, Portofino lighthouse is still today a fundamental guide for all the sailors.

 4️⃣ Portofino beach